fantom73d/evening-jam/content/docs/2025/evening-jam/week2.md

 ### Narrative

 - The core plot is finalised
-- The prologue for the level 1 and the main character description is drafted
+- The prologue for the level 1 and the main character description are drafted

 ### Sound design